breve-xx/awesome-pizza/README.md

     - `orderCode` (path, string, required): The code of the order to query.
 - **Responses**:
     - `200 OK`: Returns the `Order` object with details and status.
+    - `400 Bad Request`: The request cannot be processed.
     - `404 Not Found`: Order not found.

 #### PATCH: Let's work on it